 One interesting thing to note here is that the number of autistic people who report having suicidal thoughts is much greater than the number of autistic people who report depression.
 How can that be?
 The answer is likely to be found in alexithymia—a condition that co-occurs in 40–65% of autistic people.Brief report: cognitive processing of own emotions in individuals with autistic spectrum disorder and in their relatives (Hill et al., 2004)The validity of using self-reports to assess emotion regulation abilities in adults with autism spectrum disorder (Berthoz & Hill, 2005) Two of the core aspects are difficulty identifying and describing emotions.
 As a result, autistic people tend to underreport depressive symptoms, and I speak from experience.

-I struggled with depression for a long time, yet not fully realizing I was depressed.
+I struggled with depression for a long time, yet I did not fully realize I was depressed.
 During my 20s I would think about death often, and I came very close to attempting to kill myself in 2011 (described later in this article), yet I still had doubts about whether my general state of mind constituted a depression or suicidal ideation.
 It wasn’t until recently—years later, after seeing a significant reduction in alexithymia—that I was able to acknowledge how mentally unwell I had been.

 So people with alexithymia aren’t necessarily able to report their feelings accurately.
 This can be important information for those who have to assess the threat level of a crisis situation; for instance, an autistic person who experiences a meltdown in public.
 Read our alexithymia guide below for more information on alexithymia and its consequences.